Get A Quote

 Fluoropolymers

 • Perfluoroalkoxy (PFA): PFA is an incredibly electrically efficient option as it has very low dissipation.
-It comes at a greater cost but has incredibly high temperature ratings.
+It comes at a greater cost but has incredibly high-temperature ratings.

 • Polytetrafluoroethylene (PTFE): PTFE is a synthetic material resistant to water, oil, chemicals and heat and has an incredibly high temperature rating, as well.